 (4) Technical standards and evaluation criteria.
 This subsection shall be used to determine if the remedial actions have been conducted substantially equivalent with the technical standards and evaluation criteria contained in this chapter.
 For the purposes of this section, remedial actions shall be deemed to comply with subsection (2)(c)(iv) of this section if they have been conducted substantially equivalent with the technical standards and evaluation criteria contained in the following sections, where applicable.
 Except for a restrictive covenant under WAC 173-340-440, where documents are required by the following sections, the documents prepared need not be the same in title or format.
 Other documents can be used in place of the documents specified in these sections as long as sufficient information is included in the record to serve the same purpose.
 When using the following sections to determine substantial equivalence it should be recognized that there are often many alternative methods for cleanup of a facility that would comply with these provisions.
 When this chapter requires a consultation with, or an approval or determination by the department, such a consultation, approval or determination is not necessary for remedial actions to meet the substantial equivalence requirement under this section; however, the remedial action must still be conducted substantially equivalent with the substantive requirements of those provisions.
 In applying these sections, reference should be made to the other applicable sections of this chapter, with particular attention to WAC 173-340-130 (Administrative principles), WAC 173-340-200 (Definitions), and WAC 173-340-210 (Usage).

-(a) WAC 173-340-350 (Remedial investigation/feasibility study);
+(a) WAC 173-340-350 (Remedial investigation);

+(b) WAC 173-340-351 (Feasibility study);

-(b) WAC 173-340-355 (Development of cleanup action alternatives that include remediation levels);
+(c) WAC 173-340-355 (Development of cleanup action alternatives that include remediation levels);

-(c) WAC 173-340-357 (Quantitative risk assessment of cleanup action alternatives);
+(d) WAC 173-340-357 (Quantitative risk assessment of cleanup action alternatives);

-(d) WAC 173-340-360 (Selection of cleanup actions);
+(e) WAC 173-340-360 (Cleanup action requirements);

+(f) WAC 173-340-370 (Cleanup action expectations);

-(e) WAC 173-340-380 (Cleanup action plan);
+(g) WAC 173-340-380 (Cleanup action plan);

-(f) WAC 173-340-400 (Cleanup actions);
+(h) WAC 173-340-400 (Cleanup action implementation);

-(g) WAC 173-340-410 (Compliance monitoring requirements);
+(i) WAC 173-340-410 (Compliance monitoring requirements);

-(h) WAC 173-340-430 (Interim actions);
+(j) WAC 173-340-430 (Interim actions);

-(i) WAC 173-340-440 (Institutional controls);
+(k) WAC 173-340-440 (Institutional controls);

-(j) WAC 173-340-450 (Releases from underground storage tanks);
+(l) WAC 173-340-450 (Releases from regulated underground storage tank systems);

-(k) WAC 173-340-700 through 173-340-760 (Cleanup standards); and
+(m) WAC 173-340-700 through 173-340-760 (Cleanup standards); and

-(l) WAC 173-340-810 through 173-340-850 (General provisions).
+(n) WAC 173-340-810 through 173-340-850 (General provisions).

 WAC 173-340-550 Payment of remedial action costs.